SammyLin/redactor-rails/README.md

 # Rails 3.2 Integration for Redactor (Devise Edition)

-### NOTICE!
-Pictures and Documents stored with current_user.id
-### Warning!
-Currently Devise implementation works only with Active Record
-### CHANGES:
-  - user_id attribute added to assets model
-  - Pictures and Documents stored with current_user.id
-  - Pictures and Documents find by current_user.id attribute

 The redactor-rails gem integrates the [Redactor](http://redactorjs.com/) editor with the Rails 3.2 asset pipeline.

 This gem bundles Redactor version 8.1.1 which is the most recent version as of October 18, 2012.
 Check [Redactor's changelog](http://imperavi.com/redactor/log/) for further updates.